Apothecaries' system: Volume

-The English-speaking countries also used a system of units of fluid measure, or in modern terminology volume units, based on the apothecaries' system.
+English-speaking countries also used a system of units of fluid measure, or in modern terminology volume units, based on the apothecaries' system.
+Originally, the terms and symbols used to describe the volume measurements of liquids were the same as or similar to those used to describe weight measurements of solids (for example, the pound by weight and the fluid pint were both referred to with Latin libra, symbol ℔).
 A volume of liquid that was approximately that of an apothecaries' ounce of water was called a fluid ounce, and was divided into fluid drachms and sometimes also fluid scruples.
-The analogue of the grain was called a minim.
+The smallest unit of liquid volume was traditionally a drop (Latin gutta).
+Although nominally defined as a sixtieth of the fluid drachm, in practice the drop was a not a standardized unit of volume but was measured by means of releasing literal drops of liquid from the lip of a bottle or vial.